Phenomenology of bond and flux orders in kagome metals: Acknowledgements

 \section{Acknowledgements}

 We thank F.~Grandi and M.~Christensen for comments on a previous version of the manuscript.
 We also thank R. Fernandes for helpful discussions.
+We thank Sofie Castro Holbaek for noticing an error in a previous version of this manuscript.
 This project was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program grant nos.~ERC-StG-Neupert-757867-PARATOP (GW, TN) and 715730 (CG, PJWM).
 TN acknowledges funding from the Swiss National Science Foundation (Project 200021E 198011) as part of the QUAST FOR 5249-449872909 (Project P3).

 \onecolumngrid

 \makeatletter {\thesection\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} \begin{appendix}